-We’ll be planting, staking and guarding, and mulching around the new plantings.
+We’ll be planting and staking, then mulching around the new plantings.
 Jobs for everyone!
 Full training provided.
 Come by yourself or bring the family or a friend.
 All welcome!
 Kid-friendly events!
 Please wear clothing and footwear suitable for gardening.

 Why are we still planting in Borthwick Park?
 It seems to be already full of plants!